BSG in Media

 April, 2024

 Today’s business leaders are a far cry from those of decades past.
 Tasked with keeping pace with an unprecedented rate of societal and generational change, they must rapidly adapt to evolving executive performance expectations.
 Established metrics still apply, but reaching HR goals requires far more nuance than before, as cutthroat personnel tactics are no longer culturally acceptable.
 Those in positions of power face unprecedented public pressure to express empathy and compassion, to practice transparency, to make staff feel relaxed and to keep communication channels open.
+HR professionals now also face these four unique challenges daily.

-Using Improv to Improve Remote Work (www.trainingindustry.com)
+Using Improv to Improve Remote Work Training Industry (www.trainingindustry.com)

 March, 2024